Why Most Leadership Programs Don’t Change Behavior

 That’s why leadership growth has to be reinforced after the learning moment, not just inspired during it.

-Most Leaders Don’t Need More Information
+Most Teams Don’t Need More Information

 They know trust matters.